- Hodgkin’s Lymphoma

 Bulky disease – this means a widening of the mediastinum by more than 1/3 due to the presence of a nodal mass

-- 70% of patients are cured in this way (with mainly radiation and a bit of chemo), and of those who aren’t, half can be cured with further combination chemotherapy, thus 85% of these patients are cured
+- 70% of patients are cured in this way (with mainly radiation +/- chemotherapy), and of those who aren’t, half can be cured with further combination chemotherapy, thus 85% of these patients are cured

 - However – there is increased incidence of breast cancer (in young women), lung cancer (in smokers) and cardiac disease, following irradiation.
 The radiation can also affect fertility.
 Also don’t forget lung fibrosis as a complication of radiotherapy.